British-Oceanographic-Data-Centre/COAsT-site/content/en/docs/Examples/Notebooks/Profile/introduction_to_profile_class.md

 model_profiles = profile.obs_operator(nemo)
 ```

-    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/xarray/core/utils.py:494: FutureWarning: The return type of `Dataset.dims` will be changed to return a set of dimension names in future, in order to be more consistent with `DataArray.dims`.
-To access a mapping from dimension names to lengths, please use `Dataset.sizes`.
-    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/xarray/core/utils.py:494: FutureWarning: The return type of `Dataset.dims` will be changed to return a set of dimension names in future, in order to be more consistent with `DataArray.dims`.
-To access a mapping from dimension names to lengths, please use `Dataset.sizes`.
-    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/coast/data/profile.py:456: UserWarning: Converting non-nanosecond precision timedelta values to nanosecond precision.
+    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/coast/data/profile.py:457: UserWarning: Converting non-nanosecond precision timedelta values to nanosecond precision.
 This behavior can eventually be relaxed in xarray, as it is an artifact from pandas which is now beginning to support non-nanosecond precision values.
 This warning is caused by passing non-nanosecond np.datetime64 or np.timedelta64 values to the DataArray or Variable constructor; it can be silenced by converting the values to nanosecond precision ahead of time.
-    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/coast/data/profile.py:456: UserWarning: Converting non-nanosecond precision timedelta values to nanosecond precision.
+    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/coast/data/profile.py:457: UserWarning: Converting non-nanosecond precision timedelta values to nanosecond precision.
 This behavior can eventually be relaxed in xarray, as it is an artifact from pandas which is now beginning to support non-nanosecond precision values.
 This warning is caused by passing non-nanosecond np.datetime64 or np.timedelta64 values to the DataArray or Variable constructor; it can be silenced by converting the values to nanosecond precision ahead of time.

 Now that we have interpolated the model onto Profiles, we have a new Profile